Leigh Wood (boxer)

-Leigh Wood is a British professional boxer who held the WBA featherweight title between 2021 and 2023.
-At regional level he held the Commonwealth featherweight title in 2019 and the British featherweight title in 2021.
-As of October 2021, Wood is ranked as the world's fourth-best active featherweight by BoxRec, sixth by The Ring magazine, and seventh by the Transnational Boxing Rankings Board.
+Leigh Wood is an English professional boxer who has held the World Boxing Association (WBA) featherweight title in 2023, and previously held the Regular versions from 2021 to 2022.

 Professional career

 Early career

-Wood fought Gavin McDonnell for the British super bantamweight title on 22 February 2014 but loss after the fight was stopped in the 6th round due to Wood being stunned and unable to defend himself.
+Wood fought Gavin McDonnell for the British super bantamweight title on 22 February 2014 but lost after the fight was stopped in the 6th round due to Wood being stunned and unable to defend himself.
 Wood put on an impressive performance and was in control of the fight after winning the first 5 rounds, but prior to the fight Wood had to lose weight for himself to make the weight limit for the fight and after a few rounds Wood was becoming tired.
 After the loss to McDonnell, Wood had a comeback fight against Martin Mubiru and put in good performance and earned a 3rd-round TKO.

 Then after 3 more fights and 3 more wins at featherweight, he stepped up in class to box the man who took his former foe to a draw Josh Wale in a British title eliminator.
 Wood outboxed Josh Wale for the majority of the fight finishing with last 2 of the 10 rounds with eye catching combinations and powerful right hands, winning the fight unanimously on all 3 scorecards.

 Wood's next fight was a redemption fight for the Midlands Area featherweight title against Lee Glover who beat Wood in the Amateurs 7 years prior.
 Wood came out in the first round pot shooting and making Glover miss before landing some big punches before the bell.
 The second round went the same way, finally Wood stopping Glover with a big left and perfectly picked flurry of punches, sending Glover to the canvas and not making the count.

 Wood faced Abraham Osei Bonsu for the vacant Commonwealth featherweight title on 2 March 2019.
 He made quick work of Bonsu, winning the fight by a second-round knockout.
 Wood made his first title defence against the former Commonwealth featherweight champion Ryan Doyle on 10 May 2019.
 Wood won the fight by a tenth-round knockout.
 He first staggered Doyle with a left hook and a flurry of punches, before knocking him out with a counter left hook.

 Wood challenged the reigning WBO European featherweight champion David Oliver Joyce in The Golden Contract Featherweight Tournament Quarter-final, which was held on 4 October 2019.
 He won the fight by a ninth-round technical knockout.
 Wood made his first WBO European title defence against Jazza Dickens in The Golden Contract featherweight tournament semifinals on 21 February 2020.
 He lost the bout by a narrow majority decision.
 Two of the judges scored the fight 95–94 and 96–94 for Dickens, while the third judge scored the fight as an even 95–95 draw.